skjohansen/AssignmentWebserver/Assignment.md

 # .NET Webserver assignment
-The assigment should be solved in teams of 3-4 students.

-The assignment consist of two parts, a programming part and a theory/docmentation part.
-Please see the prerequsists section (in the [README.md](README.md)).
+The assignment consist of two parts, a programming part and a theory/documentation part.
+Please see the prerequisites section (in the [README.md](README.md)).

-The work should be done in the teams github repo which should be public.
-Whit a [commit early and often](https://blog.codinghorror.com/check-in-early-check-in-often/) ([1](https://sethrobertson.github.io/GitBestPractices/)) strategy, the recomendation is of course only to commit code and documentation that builds.
+The work should be done in the teams GitHub repo which should be public.
+Whit a [commit early and often](https://blog.codinghorror.com/check-in-early-check-in-often/) ([1](https://sethrobertson.github.io/GitBestPractices/)) strategy, the recommendation is of course only to commit code and documentation that builds.

 ## Programming part

 Implement a webserver using the .NET framework which can read the files from the *content* folder and make it accessible on a local webserver running on port 8080.

-When making a request to a resouse at the webserver (eg. a file in the content folder) should the following HTTP header be set to the correct value:
+When making a request to a resources at the webserver (eg. a file in the content folder) should the following HTTP header be set to the correct value:

 * ContentType, the correct content type of the file (eg. text/html)
 * Etag, should be implemented as a MD5 hash of the file content